-Big Ben strikes 10, and the first of many overhead images, and a BBC broadcast, set the scene that Sir Winston Churchill, aged 80, is pondering in his bunker ‘to go or not to go’ as Prime Minister.
-Churchill is very skeptical of his successor Anthony Eden – ‘he’s too nice’ – and of President Eisenhower – ‘Ike doesn’t quite get it’.
+Big Ben strikes 10, and the first of many overhead images, and a BBC radio broadcast, set the scene that Sir Winston Churchill, aged 80, is pondering in his bunker ‘to go or not to go’ as Prime Minister.
+Churchill is very skeptical of his successor Anthony Eden – ‘he’s too nice’ – and somewhat of President Eisenhower – ‘Ike doesn’t get it’.

-By the end of Act One of this one man play, he has decided that he has to stay on.
+By the end of Act One, he has decided that he has to stay on.
 But he does not call his wife Clemmie...yet.
 ‘I’ll have my bath first, and then I’ll call her’.
 The lights come up on Act Two with Churchill off stage in the bath with the ‘phone ringing.
 On he comes in his bath towel.
 ‘Haven’t you ever seen a naked Prime Minister before?’
 Churchill dresses, partly on stage, and reviews his relations with Roosevelt, Eisenhower and Truman, and those with his family.
 Emotionally, he speaks of his long dead father, whose love and approval Churchill has been trying to gain all his life.
 In an imagined exchange – ‘Is it enough, sir?’ – he finally gains the permission to rest and retire that he has been craving.
-He phones Eden, and then Clemmie – ‘Yes, you were right!’ – and the play closes with some classic Churchillian advice – ‘Never flinch, never weary, never despair’ –
+He 'phones Eden, and then Clemmie – ‘Yes, you were right!’ – and the play closes with some classic Churchillian advice – ‘Never flinch, never weary, never despair’ –

 And, of course, a cigar.